 You’ve decided you’re a writer, and you’re going to send your work out to publishers, hoping for the glories of publication and likely ill-prepared for the realities of rejection.
 You have taken your first step on the path of rejectomancy.

-Since I’m a giant nerd who has worked in the tabletop gaming industry for the better part of his professional career, I’ll be quantifying rejectomancy using the framework of an RPG character class.
+Since I’m a giant nerd who has worked in the tabletop gaming industry for the better part of my professional career, I’ll be quantifying rejectomancy using the framework of an RPG character class.
 Yes, I know, that’s a little weird, but I have a feeling it’ll make sense to many of the folks who read my blog.
-If you have no idea what the hell I’m talking about, think Dungeons & Dragons, and then try to follow along.
+If you have no idea what the hell I’m talking about, think Dungeons & Dragons, and try to follow along.

 And a quick disclaimer: